moby/moby/docs/reference/builder.md

 It takes **retries** consecutive failures of the health check for the container to be considered `unhealthy`.

+**start period** provides initialization time for containers that need time to bootstrap.
+Probe failure during that period will not be counted towards the maximum number of retries.
+However, if a health check succeeds during the start period, the container is considered started and all consecutive failures will be counted towards the maximum number of retries.

 There can only be one `HEALTHCHECK` instruction in a Dockerfile.
 If you list more than one then only the last `HEALTHCHECK` will take effect.